t-redactyl/grad-dipl-maths-notes/mt2175-further-linear-algebra/blog-post-1-matrices.md

 = \begin{bmatrix}(10-9) & (-6 + 6)\\(15-15) & (-9 + 10)\end{bmatrix}
 = \begin{bmatrix}1 & 0\\0 & 1\end{bmatrix}
 $$
+And we can see that this has worked perfectly, indicating that we did indeed have the correct inverse of $F$.

 You might have also noticed that the order of the multiplication was $F \times F^{-1}$.
 Multiplying in this order will give us the identity matrix, but multiplying in the opposite order may not.
 This is true with all matrix multiplications where it is possible to multiply in both directions - you may not get the same result if you flip the order of the multiplication.

 Unfortunately, finding the inverse of matrices that are bigger than $2 \times 2$ is less straightforward.
 There are a few methods to do it, but they are beyond the scope of this blog post.
 A couple of nice (and gentle) introductions to these can be found [here](https://www.mathsisfun.com/algebra/matrix-inverse-row-operations-gauss-jordan.html) and [here](https://www.mathsisfun.com/algebra/matrix-inverse-minors-cofactors-adjugate.html).

-Are all matrices invertible?
-Actually, no!
+You've probably guessed from what I said earlier that not all matrices are invertible.
 Firstly, only square matrices are invertible.
 In addition, if one row is a multiple of the other, then you cannot invert the matrix.
 Let's see why this is the case.
 Let's say we have a matrix $G$, where the second row is a multiple of the first row:
 $$
 G = \begin{bmatrix}1 & 2\\3 & 6\end{bmatrix}
 $$